-2. Change in Natural Community classification and/or codified designated uses
+Change in Natural Community classification and/or codified designated uses

-Stream Natural Communities (NCs) are based on temperature and flow, which are important grouping factors.
+Natural Communities (NCs) are assemblages of specific plant and animal species within a specific habitat.
+A waterbody's NC determines the type of assessment done.
+Stream NCs are based on temperature and flow, which are important grouping factors.
 However, the modeled NCs and codified designated uses are not continuously updated, so be sure to use any additional data or professional judgment when combining AUs.
 Other pertinent classifications may also be considered, such as trout fishery classifications.

-• EXAMPLE: As appropriate, combine all adjacent AUs with a common NC classification; but if the NC has not been verified and is suspected to be incorrect, then take that into account in the decision to combine the AUs.
+- EXAMPLE: As appropriate, combine all adjacent AUs with a common NC classification; but if the NC has not been verified and is suspected to be incorrect, then take that into account in the decision to combine the AUs. - EXAMPLE: NC verification shows a current AU has two different NCs, which means one portion is not representative of the other.
+This AU is a candidate for splitting.

-3. Change in flow or assimilative capacity of waterbody
+Change in flow or assimilative capacity of waterbody

-Flow is important because it impacts assimilative capacity.
+Flow is important because it impacts assimilative capacity, a waterbody's ability to carry pollutants without adverse impacts.
 Compliance points are also often determined just upstream of major changes in flow or assimilative capacity.